An information website about Records in Contexts Ontology (RiC-O).

 , rico:hasDestructionDate

-; plus several properties to specify the creation dates of all, some or most members of a rico:RecordSet
+, plus several properties to specify the creation dates of all, some or most members of a rico:RecordSet

 .
-Most often, when you assign dates to a Record Set, you mean the dates of its members - you don’t know the date when the Record Set was formed; in such a case you should not use rico:hasCreationDate
+Most often, when you assign dates to a Record Set, you actually mean the dates of its members - you don’t know the date when the Record Set was formed; in such a case you should not use rico:hasCreationDate

 , but the properties that concern the members of the Record Set (e.g. rico:hasOrHadMostMembersWithCreationDate

-and rico:isWithin
+and rico:Instantiation

 property was created with domain rico:Event